Sami-Aml/flexistrive-website/content/pages/data-deletion.md

-      If you have any further questions or need assistance with data deletion, please do not hesitate to contact us through our support channels.[Send email](mailto:contact@flexistrive.com)
+      If you have any further questions or need assistance with data deletion, please do not hesitate to contact us through our support channels.
+[Send us an email](mailto:contact@flexistrive.com)

       Thank you for playing Space Runner!